cartopher/Christopher.Charles---Data.GIS.Portfolio/python-automate-datatables-heatmaps.md

-Certainly!
-We will approach the tutorial as if we are creating a series of automated data tables in the form of heatmaps.
+We will approach this as if we are creating a series of automated data tables in the form of heatmaps.
 Each heatmap will act as a data table, visually representing the status of soil health over different times or locations.
 This is useful for generating consistent reports with a standard format that stakeholders can easily interpret.

 ---